nytm/go-grafana-api/README.md

 # Golang Grafana API

-Grafana HTTP API Client for Go
+Grafana HTTP API Client for Golang.
+Based of the 4.6 version of the API: http://docs.grafana.org/v4.6/http_api

 ## Installation